AgrawalAmey/agrawalamey.github.io/index.md

     **Callisto: Bringing Jupyter notebooks to classroom** <br>
       Advisor: [Prof. Surekha Bhanot](https://www.bits-pilani.ac.in/Pilani/surekha/profile) <br>

       A cross-platform desktop application to host and grade assignments designed in Jupyter notebook.
-The system strives to lower the barrier to entry in the scientific Python ecosystem for newcomers by providing a one-click development environment setup and Google Colab like interface for hosted assignments.
+The system strives to lower the barrier to entry in the scientific Python ecosystem for newcomers by providing a one-click setup of development environment and Google Colab like interface for hosted assignments.
 This work was later presented at PyCon India, 2020.
       [\[blog\]](https://agrawalamey.github.io/lessons-from-conducting-machine-learning-course-with-jupyter-notebooks/) [\[code\]](https://github.com/AgrawalAmey/nnfl-app) [\[demo\]](https://www.youtube.com/watch?v=fiKaIJcfsAs&feature=youtu.be)
   </p>
 </div>